 For staff to project themselves as good role models, co-operating and supporting one another, and treating colleagues and pupils with courtesy, consideration and respect.

 For staff to have a high standard of pupil expectation in all aspects of work.

-To provide a broad, balanced and differentiated curriculum which is both interesting and relevant.
+To provide a broad, balanced and differentiated curriculum which promotes irresistible learning.

-To provide a varied range of teaching and learning styles to suit the needs of pupils.
+To provide a varied range of teaching and learning styles to suit the needs of all pupils.

 To provide an attractive learning environment and quality resources.